-Another excellent reason to obtain a dental assistant’s education is because taking x-rays for the dentist is among dental assistant duties.
+Another excellent reason to obtain a the proper training and education is because taking x-rays for the dentist will be among your duties.
 Taking x-rays requires technological training to become knowledgeable of hazards and develop a sharp awareness of safety issues.

-It is another serious responsibility of the dental assistant’s that should not go without proper education and training.
+It is another serious responsibility of the that should not go without proper education and training.

 A fact that most of us are aware of is that one who is or might be pregnant needs to have extra precautions taken when getting x-rays.
 A dental assistant who is or may be pregnant has to consider the dangers to herself and her levels of radiation exposure.

-Since it is part of the dental assistant job description to regularly take x-rays proper training for that task is a must.
+Since it is part of the job description to regularly take x-rays proper training for that task is a must.
 Such training is found among dental assistant programs.

 Advancements In Crowns and Bridges